mgiorgio/shapes4learn/README.md

 ## Shapes4Learn Language Documentation

+### About the tokens
+In this language, tokens are mostly separated by whitespaces such as space, tab, CR or LF.
+The only exceptions are the numerical expressions and semi-colon.
+In the first case, whitespaces are not mandatory meaning that _4*(3+9)_ is valid but also _4 * (3+9 )_.
+For semi-colons, they can be placed together with the last token of a sentence or separated.

 ### Available commands

 **Create a shape in the Shape Ambient.
 The new shape will have the provided id:**